42-AI/Template_Lab/CONTRIBUTING.md

 To keep the code clean 🧹 and organized 🗒️, we'd like you to follow some simple rules 📏 (or your work will not be taken in consideration 😱):

 ---
+# How to contribute

+## 1. Create an isssue

+## 2. Create a branch from the issue

+## 3. Work on it

+needs to have successful github actions

+## 4. Create a Pull Request

+## 5. Assign others to it

+---
 ## ISSUES
 When you create an issue, make sure it :
 - Says where the issue is, or come from